aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 6.6.1.
 Unsporting conduct
 6.6.4.
 Pretending to be fouled
 7.1.1.
 Using a ball to intentionally interact with the flag runner 7.1.2.
-Interposition ball interference (also 7.1.4.)
+Interposition ball interference (also [7.1.4.](#714-dodgeball-vs-quadball)) 7.5.2.
-7.5.2.
 Intentionally or blatantly ignoring a “boundary” call 9.1.4.
 Willfully ignoring a turnover call
 9.4.2.
 Failing to immediately proceed to the penalty box after being carded
 9.4.3.
 Illegal substitution in the penalty box (issued to speaking captain) 10.3.1.
-Disrespecting an official (may be blue card or yellow card at referee’s discretion) 10.3.1.
-Disregarding an official’s directive (also 2.5.7.)
+Disrespecting an official (may be blue card or yellow card at referee's discretion) 10.3.1.
+Disregarding an official's directive (also [2.5.7.](#257-accidental-equipment-infringement))

 B-1.6.
 Red Card Offenses